Hello! It would seem you are in search of a very urgent type of information — information, one might presume, about ... me.

 The company was GateHouse Media (at the Center for News and Design), and the role was Community Content Producer.
 I spent my days proofreading, editing and publishing community submissions for various GateHouse newspapers in the northeast — mainly Massachusetts.

 As random a task as that sounds, it taught me a lot about:

-In addition to writing and editing, this second (and current) role introduced me to the world of my new favorite, web design.
+In addition to writing and editing, this second (and current) role introduced me to the world of my web design.
 This is how my job works:

 I was promoted to the position of copywriting team lead in spring 2020.
 Here, I am still completing the everyday tasks that I love, while also providing support and paths for growth for my other two teammates.